sandervandevelde/MQTTBrokerPrivatePreview/README.md

 The following is a list of the supported values:

 ###### Client attributes
-- ${client.name}: the name of the publishing client.
+- ${client.authenticationName}: the name of the publishing client.
 - ${client.attributes.x}: an attribute of the publishing client, where x is the attribute key name.

 ###### MQTT Properties